 - The class teachers plan lessons according to the specific needs of all groups of children in their classes, and will ensure that learning tasks are adapted to enable your child to access their learning as independently as possible.
-They are supported in this from the SENCO and subject leads as well as external training if necessary. - Specially trained support staff can implement the teachers modified/adapted planning to support the needs of your child where necessary. - Specific resources and strategies will be used to support your child individually, in groups and in the classroom so that they can learn most effectively.

-• Planning and teaching will be adapted on a daily basis if needed to meet your child's learning needs and increase your child's access to what is on offer.
+They are supported in this from the SENCO and subject leads as well as external training if necessary. - Specially trained support staff can implement the teachers modified/adapted planning to support the needs of your child where necessary. - Specific resources and strategies will be used to support your child individually, in groups and in the classroom so that they can learn most effectively. - We are conscious of the impact that exams can have upon pupils' mental health and can increase anxiety.
+As a response, it is part of the school's ethos to remind pupils of developing the whole person and that academics are a part of them.
+We support pupils by making exams a relaxed and calm environment and one that is similar to classroom practice so it feels 'routine'.
+The is additional and specific support for those struggling through the school's ELSA. - Planning and teaching will be adapted on a regular basis if needed to meet your child's learning needs and increase your child's access to what is on offer.